unode/deep-learning-intro/_episodes/04-networks-are-like-onions.md

 ~~~
 {: .language-python}

-The labels are single numbers denoting the class:
+The labels are single numbers denoting the class.
 We map the class numbers back to the class names, taken from the documentation:

 ~~~